EpicOrange/riichi_advanced/documentation/TEST_american.md

 ## Scoring

+- A hand that is NOT from the Singles and Pairs category, and does not contain any jokers, has its score doubled.
 - If the hand was won by a discard, the discarder pays twice this score, while everyone else pays this score.
 - If this hand was won by self-draw, everyone pays twice this score.
-- A hand that is NOT from the Singles and Pairs category, and does not contain any jokers, has its score doubled.
 - If the last move by the winner before declaring Mah Jongg was to perform a joker exchange, this counts as a win by self-draw no matter whose exposure the joker was swapped from, or whether that player's turn started by calling someone's discard.
 [comment]: # The NMJL's rules aren't actually too clear on this point.
 I've asked someone to send in a letter for clarification.

+## Death Challenge

+- If one player suspects that a second player can no longer win based on public information (i.e. what has been exposed and discarded, but not the concealed contents of anyone's hands), they may declare that player dead.
+This is called a Death Challenge.
+- If the Death Challenge is valid, that player is dead.
+- If it is invalid, the challenger [TODO: say what happens to the challenger]